 Annual Trauma and Critical Care Symposium

-The Annual Trauma and Critical Care Symposium is coordinated and presented by Stormont-Vail Emergency and Trauma Center.
+The Annual Trauma and Critical Care Symposium is coordinated and presented by Stormont Vail Emergency & Trauma Center.
 The focus of this daylong conference is trauma care in rural and austere environments.
 Subjects range from trauma system development to the initial evaluation, treatment and management of a variety of traumatic injuries.
 The information presented is tailored to physicians, physician extenders, nurses, respiratory therapist and pre-hospital personnel who care for, or plan to care for trauma victims.
 Attendees will obtain basic knowledge essential to effectively and efficiently manage trauma victims in rural Kansas.
-For further information, contact the Trauma Services’ office at (785) 354-5470.
+For further information, contact the Emergency & Trauma Center at (785) 354-5470.

 Rural Trauma Team Development Course